bluecadet/bldr/README.md

   // -------------------- BROWSERSYNC CONFIG -------------------- //
   browsersync: {
     disable: false, // set to true to prevent browsersync from instatiating in watch env.
-  },
+Default: true },